The role of the EU Delegation

 Subjects of regular discussion with the Vatican include human rights, peace and democracy, freedom of religion in the world, and the dialogue of cultures and religions.
 Also of importance are matters related to development and the fight against poverty and hunger in the world.

 One year exactly after the accreditation to the Holy See, Mr Luis Ritto was also accredited as Ambassador to the Order of Malta, on 12 June 2007.
-On 1 September, Mr Yves Gazzo was appointed as new Head of the EU Delegation to the Holy See, to the Order of Malta and to the UN Organisations in Rome.

 Through this third mandate with a religious Order heavily involved in humanitarian assistance, the EU consolidates its links with a very valuable partner in the fields of emergency relief, medical care, fight against poverty and famine, and special assistance to people affected by conflicts.